 - ScienceDirect is a collection covering life, physical, medical, technical and social sciences.

 - Scopus is the world’s largest abstract and citation database, containing 24,600 journals from 5,000 publishers.
 It is excellent for literature reviews or for finding out what has been published in your area as it can locate high quality journal articles, book chapters and more, for any subject.

 Additional Journal Collections

 - Academic Search Premier is a multi-disciplinary database which offers full text access to a vast range of scholarly journals.

 - Box of Broadcasts is an on demand TV and radio service for education.
 The academically-focused system enables you to record programmes from over 65 free-to-air channels, and search an extensive archive.
 Box of Broadcasts is intuitive and easy to use, so you may find you can start straight away.

 - GreenFILE has information covering all aspects of the human impact on the environment.
 It includes content on global warming, green building, pollution, sustainable agriculture, renewable energy, recycling, and more.

 - Quarterly Journal of Engineering Geology and Hydrogeology publishes articles on geology as applied to civil engineering mining practice and water resources, covering all topics within the fields of engineering geology and hydrogeology.

-- Wiley Online Library is a multidisciplinary collection of 1500 journals, covering the life, health and physical sciences.
+- Wiley Online Library is a multidisciplinary collection of over 1600 journals, covering the life, health and physical sciences.